 Tell me more about how birdsoup came to be…

-It took us a while to work out exactly what we were going to do, but we launched at the beginning of this year, in January.
+It took us a while to work out exactly what we were going to do, but we launched at the beginning of 2017.

 Why is birdsoup focused on supporting women?

-We felt that, through all of the training and coaching work we’d done individually, what came out clearly both was that women need a different kind of help.
+We felt that, through all of the training and coaching work we’d done individually, what came out clearly for us both was that women need a different kind of help.

 For instance, there were some really strong themes around what happens if women want to start a family.
 And even if they don’t want children, there can be a perception that when a woman gets to a certain age, that’s what they’ll want to.
 That can affect how they’re viewed in terms of their potential.

 I’ve read a lot of articles about women making it to the top of businesses…

 Yes, there’s still this much publicised idea around the number of women who sit on boards.
 Even though the same number of women go into the workplace, we still end up with women making up just 25% of board members if you look at FTSE 100 companies.

 So why are companies losing all of their female talent?
 What we’ve found is that there’s a real issue around confidence.
 This is backed up by stats that show women only apply for a job if they feel that they meet 100% of the criteria, while men only feel like they need to meet 60%.

 Women only apply for a job if they feel that they meet 100% of the criteria, while men only feel like they need to meet 60%